- Flower Meanings

 What to Send: Funeral Flowers Etiquette

 When it comes to sending an appropriate condolence gift, the most common is to send flowers as a small or large bouquet, planter, spray, or wreath.
 Flowers represent growth and new life and can give a sense of beauty and comfort to an otherwise somber environment.
 Floral arrangements can be sent to the family home, the church (or another place of religious worship), or the funeral home.
-However, if a family requests that a donation be made instead, these wishes should be respected.
+However, if a family requests that a donation be made instead, these wishes should be respected in place of flowers for funeral service delivery.